-Late Work Policy: Late Pearson Revels are not accepted unless there are extenuating circumstances.
+Late Work Policy: On Pearson Revel chapter quizzes, any questions which are answered after the deadline will be given 50% credit.
 Exams are subject to the make-up exam policy listed below in the exams section of the syllabus.
 Late discussion board posts and comments will be accepted until the deadline for revising that discussion board and will be assessed a late penalty of 10% of the maximum grade possible for each calendar day late (including holidays and weekends).